 ^{}About Geodes® Level 2 Classroom Library: Great Minds® and Wilson Language Training® have collaborated to create a collection of accessible, knowledge-building books for emerging and developing readers.
 Geodes Level 2 Library aligns specifically with the scope and sequence of Fundations Level 2.

 Fundations® LEVEL 3 Program

-Alignment to Georgia Standards of Excellence for English Language Arts with a focus on Reading Standards for Foundational Skills
+Alignment to the Utah State Office of Education Core Standards for English Language Arts with a focus on Reading Standards for Foundational Skills